mcanabrava/airbnb-zap-scrapping-ml-mba-fiap/README.md

 6) What is the price difference between the different types of accommodation?
 7) What are the most expensive regions to stay?

-Finally, using data both from Airbnb and Zap Imoveis, would it be possible to create an analytical model to choose the best neighborhood for buying a property, considering the financial return from it's Airbnb revenue?
+Finally, using data both from Airbnb and Zap Imoveis, would it be possible to create an analytical model to choose the best neighborhood for buying a property, considering the financial return from it's estimated Airbnb revenue?

 ## Architecture